dunyuliu/Earth_From_Lab_To_Planet_Tutorials/README.md

-# Inatructor version with solutions
+# Instructor version with solutions

 # UT_Earth_From_Lab_to_Planet_Numerical_Tutorials